16 - 18 Aug 2018

-Submissions to the conference can be in the form of long abstracts (5 pages minimum; or length to be specified by stream and workshop chairs) and full papers by the deadline of April 30th 2018.
+Submissions to the conference can be in the form of full papers, developmental papers, case studies or long abstracts as specified by the Call for papers Guidelines by the deadline of April 30th 2018.

 All submissions will be subjected to peer review organized by stream chairs with two referees for each paper.
 Deadline for reviews is May 15th 2018 (acceptance/rejection).

-Les propositions de communications au Colloque EDI 2018 peuvent se faire en anglais ou en français.
+Les deux axes généraux (1 et 14) et certains axes thématiques accueillent des communications en anglais ou en français, veuillez consulter les indications à cet effet sur le site web.
 Celles faites en français devraient être accompagnées d’un résumé en anglais.